50+ Startup Marketing & Growth Strategies

 Bonus: See how Vinci 2.0 scored massive growth on Kickstarter in our mini case study 🔍 (at the end of this post)

-Then at some point, you’ll need to start providing a good customer experience for the people that use your app or buy your products.
+At some point, you’ll need to start providing a good customer experience for the people who use your app or buy your products.
+And that experience begins long before purchase — with your outreach, your messaging, and the value you promise.

 Meetup helps you connect with others who share the same interests and passions.
 It’s like Facebook Events, but focused on gathering the right people in the same room.